Pinafore/nlp-hw/tfidf_guesser/README.md

 You don't have to (and shouldn't!) compute tf-idf yourself.
 We did that in a previous homework, so you can leave that to the professionals.
-We encourage you to use the tf-idf vectorizer: play around with different settings of the paramters.
+We encourage you to use the tf-idf vectorizer from sklearn: play around with different settings of the paramters.
 You probably shouldn't modify it, but it's probably useful to understand it for future homeworks (you'll need to write/call code like it in the future).